Last updated 25th May 2018

 • our auditors, including external accreditation bodies

-• other professional advisors or third parties (including compliance consultants, counsel, overseas lawyers, accountants, expert witnesses or costs draftsmen) with whom we engage as part of our work for our clients or who our clients separately engage in the same context
+• other professional advisors or third parties (including compliance consultants, counsel, overseas lawyers, accountants, expert witnesses, or costs draftsmen) with whom we engage as part of our work for our clients or with who our clients separately engage in the same context

-• our data processors providing security, email security, data governance, archiving and other IT and business support services
+• our data processors provide security, email security, data governance, archiving, and other IT and business support services

 • our email marketing platform provider and our website platform provider

 • selected partner digital agencies and online job application provider

 • analytics and search engine providers that assist us in the improvement and optimization of our website

 • any third party you ask us to share your data with.

 6.5 Our website may, from time to time, contain links to and from the websites of partners.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 6.6 We will not rent or sell our users’ or other contacts’ details to any other organization or individual.

 7.1 We follow strict security procedures as to how your personal information is stored and used, and who sees it, to help stop any unauthorised person from getting hold of it.
 All personal information you register on our website will be located behind a firewall.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
 Unfortunately, the transmission of information via the internet is not completely secure and although we do our best to protect your personal data, we cannot absolutely guarantee the security of your data.